-1176 According to MacDonald (1966), the Modoc Plateau is transitional between two provinces: block faulting of the Basin and Range and volcanism of the Cascade Range.
-This can be observed on Figure 4-2 with the faults trending north-northwest surrounding Big Valley and the most recent center of
+990 faulting of the Basin and Cascade Range (range) and volcanism of the range.
+This can be observed on 991 Figure 4-2 with the faults trending north-northwest surrounding Big Valley and the most recent center and mudflows combined with sedimentary material, although thick sections of rock can be either and $esite^{10}$ , while pyroclastic as deposits are rhyolitic composition.